A statistical framework for efficient out of distribution detection in deep neural networks: Additional analysis

 \subsection{Layer correlation analysis}

-The correlation between p-values of different layers seems to be a property of the network rather than that of a specific data-set or the test statistic used (comparing Fig. \ref{fig:heatmap_resnet} A and Fig. \ref{fig:cov_dense} B).
+The correlation between the test statistics of different layers seems to be a property of the network rather than that of a specific dataset or the test statistic used (comparing Fig. \ref{fig:heatmap_resnet} A and Fig. \ref{fig:cov_dense} B).
 It can be seen that for both ResNet34 and DenseNet, sequential as well as skip connection layers are strongly correlated and that the correlation tends to intensify as among layers at the end of the network (Fig. \ref{fig:heatmap_resnet} - \ref{fig:cov_dense}).
+Notably, the DenseNet correlation occurs even for distant layers, while in ResNet34 they tend to lessen rapidly as the layers are further apart.
 In addition, the correlation does vary greatly for different test statistics (see Fig. \ref{fig:cov_svhn}).

-Our method uses the Fisher combination test to combine p-values from layers.
+Our method uses the Fisher combination test to combine $p$-values from layers.
 Usually, it requires the assumption of independence, however, we have circumvented it by estimating the statistic eCDF (under $\mathcal{H}_0$).
-We find that when combining the log p-values the variance of the statistic can be very large due to the strong correlations.
+We find that when combining the log $p$-values the variance of the statistic can be very large due to the strong correlations.
 Since the power of the test is a function of the overlapping between the distributions under the null and alternative hypotheses, a reasonable strategy is to reduce the variance of the statistics.

 A simple method of achieving the goal is to select certain layers.
 However, this can lead to bias since the signal we care for can be located in the omitted layers.
 Therefore, we use hierarchical clustering to group together layers with low correlation.
-Then, at each cluster, we combine the p-values using the Fisher combination test.
-The final p-value is obtained using a simple Simes test.
+Then, at each cluster, we combine the $p$-values using the Fisher combination test.
+The final $p$-value is obtained using a simple Simes test.
 We found that in our experiments reducing the variance led to marginally improving the results, therefore they are not presented.
 We leave further study of this topic for future work.